bentoml/BentoDiffusion/sd3-medium/README.md

 ## Prerequisites

 - Accept the conditions to gain access to [Stable Diffusion 3 Medium on Hugging Face](https://huggingface.co/stabilityai/stable-diffusion-3-medium).
-- To run the Service locally, we recommend you use a Nvidia GPU with at least 20G VRAM.
+- To run the Service locally, we recommend you use an Nvidia GPU with at least 20G VRAM.

 ## Install dependencies